 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 19,519, 7,903 total housing units (homes and apartments), and a median house value of $78,654, house prices in Selma are some of the most affordable in Alabama as well as the nation.
+With 17,886 people, 7,796 houses or apartments, and a median cost of homes of $90,360, house prices in Selma are some of the most affordable in Alabama as well as the nation.

-Relative to Alabama, our data show that Selma's latest annual appreciation rate is lower than 90% of the other cities and towns in Alabama.
+Relative to Alabama, our data show that Selma's latest annual appreciation rate is higher than 80% of the other cities and towns in Alabama.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Selma differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Selma - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Selma real estate investment or home purchase decisions.

 |$835,001 - $1,113,000||0.9|